hzqst/MetaHookSv/Renderer.md

 * Since MultiSample Anti-Aliasing (or MSAA) is not able to works with Deferred Shading, it's completely disabled and removed from current version of renderer plugin.

+## Gamma Correction

+Unlike vanilla GoldSrc, the gamma correction is applied on the fly (no restart required).

+All textures are converted from texgamma color space to linear color space, and dynamic lights are calculated in linear color space to get correct lighting result.

+### Console vars

+`gamma` is used to control the final output gamma, convert colors from linear space to screen gamma space.

+`texgamma` is used to convert textures from gamma color space to linear color space.

+`lightgamma` is used to convert lightmaps from gamma color space to linear color space.

+`brightness` is used to shift up the lightgamma and make lightmaps brighter.

 ## Misc

 `r_wsurf_sky_occlusion` 1 / 0 : When set to 1, scenes occluded by "sky" surfaces (surfaces with sky texture) will be invisible.